ayansh-sen/Scratch-AetherOS/README.md

 # Scratch-AetherOS
-The GitHub repository for my final and best scratch project- AetherOS.
+The GitHub repository for my final and best operating system scratch project- AetherOS.